melop/killigenomics/README.md

 # killigenomics
-Scripts for African killifish genomics
+Scripts for African killifish genomics.
+Some data files are too large to be deposited on github.
+The raw data can be found on NCBI SRA xxxxx.

 * genome_assembly/ scripts for performing genome assembly and improvements
 * annotation/ pipelines for genome annotation and improvements